Portrait of Elena Anguissola (Southampton)

-The Portrait of Elena Anguissola (alternative name: Portrait of the artist’s sister Elena in the guise of a nun), dated to 1551, is one of the earliest paintings by Sofonisba Anguissola.
-It hangs in the Southampton City Art Gallery.
+The Portrait of Elena Anguissola (alternative name: Portrait of the artist’s sister Elena in the garb of a nun), dated to 1551, is one of the earliest paintings by Sofonisba Anguissola.
+An oil painting on canvas, it is in the Southampton City Art Gallery, which acquired it in 1936.

 Description

 This portrait shows the nun Elena Anguissola, a novice with the name of Sister Minerva.
 The painting is signed and dated but difficult to read: : SOPHONISBA ANGUSSOLA VIRGO M [...]
 TERI AGO.TI PINXIT MDLI.
 Flavio Caroli completed the inscription, adding the following: MONASTERI SANCTI AGOSTINI.
 Elena Anguissola was a nun in the convent of di Sant'Agostino, in Mantua.

 The painting demonstrates the ability and expressive force of the painter, and the preference for an expressive physiognomy, typical of cinquecento painting in Lombardy.
-The attention to psychological expression illustrated here is also present in may other paintings by Sofonisba Anguissola; in the Chess Game of 1555, and her in Self Portrait at the Spinet, the painter showed female ability in playing chess or a musical instrument as an essential part of a young noble woman's education.
+The attention to psychological expression illustrated here is also present in many other paintings by Sofonisba Anguissola.
+In The Game of Chess (1555) and Self-Portrait at a Spinet, the painter depicted female ability in playing chess or a musical instrument as an essential part of a young noble woman's education.